W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/_posts/2016-12-18-remove-url-extensions-from-static-site-pages-using-.htaccess.md

 layout: post
 title: Remove url extensions from static site pages using .htaccess
 published: true
+categories: Might be Useful
 ---

 So you have built yourself a static website, uploaded the files to your favourite host and deployed it.
 You think it looks great but there is one thing that is still bothering you.

 ### What can you do about it?